-We’ve sorted through more than 70 wallets to help you find the best Dogecoin wallets for your needs.
-Compare wallets on type, supported currencies and price using our comparison table — click Go to site when you’re ready to buy.
+We've sorted through more than 70 wallets to help you find the best one for your Dogecoin needs.
+Compare wallets on type, supported currencies and price using our comparison table — click Go to site when you're ready to buy.

 What to look for in a Dogecoin wallet

-When searching for the best Dogecoin wallets, remember to keep an eye out for the following features:
+When searching for the best DOGE wallet for your needs, remember to keep an eye out for the following features:

 - DOGE support.
 Before looking into a wallet's features, check the fine print to make sure it's actually compatible with DOGE.